2263 Nicholasville Road Lexington, Kentucky 40503 (859) 276-1419

 We were fortunate to have different interests.
 Rees

-argument about what one of us wanted to keep.
-At the same time, we learned
+about what one of us wanted to keep.
+At the same time, we learned from each

-from each other, and broadened our fields of reference.
-In some areas,
+other, and broadened our fields of reference.
+In some areas, we overlapped,

 We felt from the beginning that we should handle modern guns as well as collectibles to have a broader base for financial stability.
 Lexington had its share of collectors, and almost everyone in Central Kentucky owned guns.
 Historically, our state was famous for its long riflemen and Indian hunting parties drawn by its abundance of game.
 We also knew that one mans' "old" gun was another's antique, and that to get the trade - ins, we needed the new ones.